This article may contain compensated links. Please read disclaimer for more info.

-In addition to the Biscuits Rose de Reims, be sure to try jambon de Reims (Reims ham) and moutarde de Reims (Reims mustard) as well!
+In addition to the Biscuits Roses de Reims, be sure to try the jambon de Reims (Reims’ ham) and the moutarde de Reims (Reims’ mustard) as well!
 And don’t forget to sample the locally produced Chaource, a soft, semi-crumbly sheep’s milk cheese.

-Les Halles du Boulingrin is a good place to start your food explorations, this covered market is a food lovers’ paradise.
+Les Halles du Boulingrin is a good place to start your food explorations, this covered market is a food lovers’ paradise!
 There’s an abundance of fresh produce from the region, mouth-watering baked goods, and locally produced food items.
-It’s the perfect place to grab a few things for a picnic if you’re not up for eating at a restaurant.
+The covered market is the perfect place to grab a few things for a picnic if you’re not up for eating at a restaurant.
 The market is open Wednesdays, Fridays, and Saturdays.